alexrutar/food.rutar.org/content/recipes/leek_and_celeraic_soup.md

 2 garlic cloves, peeled and chopped

-About 1.25 litres light chicken or fish stock, or vegetable stock
+1¼ litres light stock (chicken, vegetable, or fish)

 ½ glass white wine

-100ml double cream, plus a little extra
+100ml double cream

 Sea salt and freshly ground black pepper

+---

+chives and double cream, to serve
 <!-- sep -->
 Place a large saucepan over a medium-low heat and add the butter and olive oil.
 When the butter is foaming, stir in all the chopped vegetables and garlic.